Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + mustache        → "under-nose hair crops"
   + milk from a cow → "the vitamin-laden liquid from a bovine milk factory"
   + skis            → "the beatified barrel staves"

++ Disastrous synonyms
+  + Whereas it's just amusing or inelegant in some types of writing, in scientific wirting it's a disaster.
+  + The reader may think you are referrring to different instrument, model, group, variable, etc.

++ Reference
+  Henry W. Fowler on [Elegant Variation](http://www.bartleby.com/116/302.html)